-In 2014 the power metal act Arion released their debut album “Last Of Us”, which was an instant hit on the Finnish metal scene.
-The album was an up-to-date version of the Finnish power metal we all have come to love over the years, reminiscing of acts like Stratovarius and Sonata Arctica.
-In 2016 the band released two singles for their upcoming sophomore album to introduce us to their new singer Lassi Vääränen, but after a few bumps on the road, the band was only ready to release “Life Is Not Beautiful”, October 2018.
-Four years have passed since “Last Of Us”, and it leaves me the question whether “Life Is Not Beautiful” is a worthy follow up for its predecessor?
+In 2014 the power metal act ARION released their debut album “Last Of Us,” which was an instant hit in the Finnish metal scene.
+The album was an updated version of the Finnish power metal we all have come to love over the years, reminiscing of acts like STRATOVARIUS and SONATA ARCTICA.
+In 2016 the band released two singles for their upcoming sophomore album to introduce us to their new singer Lassi Vääränen, but after a few bumps on the road, the band was only ready to release “Life Is Not Beautiful,” October 2018.
+Four years have passed since “Last Of Us” and it leaves me the question whether “Life Is Not Beautiful” is a worthy follow up for its predecessor?

 “Life Is Not Beautiful” continues in the same style.
 A bit heavier and more aggressive, but it contains the heart and soul of the debut album and the same catchiness that many of these songs on the new album offer.
 I understand why this song was chosen as the title track.
 “Life Is Not Beautiful” is the longest track on the album, the first part of it is very powerful, gets interrupted by a strong and powerful, heavy-ass riff and goes through a rhythmic change, continues smoothly with acoustic guitars, building up towards, a compelling guitar solo, of course, before it bursts out in the chorus again.
 With its structure and length, the song is perhaps the most complex one on the album, but it has been done masterfully.